x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/exchange-admin-center.md

 - **Public folders**: Manage public folders and public folder mailboxes.
 For more information, see [Public folders](../../collaboration/public-folders/public-folders.md).

 - **Unified Messaging**: Manage UM dial plans and UM IP gateways.
+(UM is not available in Exchange 2019.)
 For more information, see the following topics:

   - [UM Dial Plans](http://technet.microsoft.com/library/ed7afc03-94af-4b23-8745-6a61f203c149.aspx)